Tesla promised 1,000 Solar Roofs/week by 2019, installed roughly 3,000 total, quietly pivoted to conventional panels and the TSP-420.

 Key Takeaways

-String inverter architecture causes full-string shutdowns under partial shading – a flaw the new TSP-420 panel addresses with 18-zone optimization.
+String inverter architecture causes whole-string shutdowns under partial shading; the new TSP-420 panel uses an 18-zone optimization system that fixes this.

-Tesla’s new focus is the TSP-420 panel and a stated 100 GW/year US manufacturing target, representing a 300x increase from current ~300 MW Buffalo capacity.
+The strategic pivot targets 100 GW/year of US conventional panel manufacturing by 2028, a 300x increase from current ~300 MW Buffalo capacity.

 Hacker News Comment Review